 "A well-researched and gripping look at Britain's greatest airship disaster from a new perspective: through the eyes of a man who built, flew, and died with the ship."
 Dan Grossman, Airship Historian author of airships.net and coauthor of Zeppelin Hindenburg: An Illustrated History of LZ-129

-Sign up to receive a message when the audio version and paperback edition of the book is available and when its companion video is released.
+Sign up to receive a message when the paperback edition of the book is available and when its companion video is released.

 Bill Hammack hosts the engineerguyvideo YouTube channel, which has nearly a half million subscribers and twenty-five million views.
 Make magazine said of Bill’s video work that he was a “brilliant science-and-technology documentarian,” whose “videos should be held up as models of how to present complex technical information visually.”
 Wired called them “dazzling.”
 He teaches engineering at the University of Illinois at Urbana-Champaign, where he focuses on educating the public about engineering and science.
 Bill’s work has been recognized by The National Association of Science Writers with their Science in Society Award, the American Chemical Society’s Grady-Stack Medal, and the American Institute of Physics’ Science Writing Award.

 The book's figures and appendices can be viewed and read below; the appendices are not included in the audio version.

 This audiobook is released under a Creative Commons ShareAlike Non-Commerical License, which allows you to freely share and adapt it for non-commerical uses.

 You can listen to the complete book below, or listen chapter by chapter.
 You can download each of these files as an mp3; you can also download the complete book in ogg format or as a zip file of the individual chapters (other ways to download).